How to Get Discounts or Cheap Vatican Tickets

 • Guide tour of the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica

-• Includes entrance tickets to the Vatican Museums, Sistine Chapel and St. Peter's Basilica
+• Includes the guided tour of the Vatican Museums, the Sistine Chapel and St. Peter's Basilica.

 • Expert guide